Jay4242/Strix/README.md

    - Type **two alphanumeric characters** (e.g., `b3`) to select a main grid cell.
 The pointer will move and click in the center of that cell.
    - After selecting a main cell, a 3x3 subgrid appears inside it.
    - Type **two more characters** (e.g., `a1`) to select a subcell within that main cell.
 The pointer will move and click in the center of the subcell, and the overlay will automatically hide.
+   - **Alternatively, after typing two characters for the main cell, press Enter (or Return) to immediately click the center of that main cell and hide the overlay, skipping subcell selection.**
+   - Press **Escape** to cancel and hide the overlay without clicking.

 6. To stop the program, terminate it from the terminal (e.g., with `Ctrl+C`).